cugos/cugos.github.com/_posts/meetings/2013-03-20-cugos_monthly.markdown

 __Location - LizardTech at 1008 Western Ave, Seattle, WA 98104__

+> Doors are locked after hours.
+Enter through doors to the south east lobby off Post Alley.
+A phone number will be posted on that door to call for entry.

 __Loose agenda:__

 * [@aaronr](https://github.com/aaronr) has created mapfarts.com which makes it easy to drop geobombs with curl and vsistdout ( ...and more! )